-No. Outcome Kev Risk Risk Mitigation No. Job Creation Geo-political tensions and 'trade wars' Economic instability Risk Mitigation Interface with SEZs, IPs and Districts through ICT based platform (Webinars, etc.) Investment promotion activities will be tailored to the needs of individual firms, 9SEZs and IPs that are at various stages of development(SID and ISA collaboration) Monitor the political environments and seek alternative investment opportunities 7 Stabilisation of sectors in distress Economic instability Diversity export products and destinations while continuing to induce demand in the domestic market through localisation efforts The new industrial policy will introduce a 'whole of government' approach to industrialisation and stabilise industries in distress 8 Job Creation Encouraging investment and growth of emerging sectors in partnership with the private sector Economic instability The new industrial policy will scale up investment and support to emerging industries and align policy levers to our industrialisation objectives AfCFTA to support domestic firms to enter African markets Strengthen export support measures including establishing an 'export opportunities' knowledge hub.
-Amending guidelines to reduce administrative burden and red tape.
-9 Job Creation Providing temporary 'work opportunities' with relatively modest skill requirements.
-Lack of private sector buy in Close monitoring of jobs supported and created and close monitoring of Black Industrialist jobs supported.
-Amending the requirements in the guidelines to be more accommodative to more companies in the country.
-Quarterly reporting on jobs to be created
+No. Outcome Key Risk Risk Mitigation

+5. Interface with SEZs, IPs and Districts

+through ICT based platform (Webinars,

+etc.)

+6. Investment promotion activities will be

+tailored to the needs of individual firms,

+9SEZs and IPs that are at various stages

+of development(SID and ISA

+collaboration)

+Geo-political tensions Monitor the political environments and seek

+and 'trade wars' alternative investment opportunities

+7 Job Creation Economic instability 1.
+Diversify export products and

+Stabilisation of sectors in destinations while continuing to induce

+distress demand in the domestic market through

+localisation efforts

+2. The new industrial policy will introduce a

+'whole of government' approach to

+industrialisation and stabilise industries in

+distress

+diotroso

+8 Job Creation Economic instability 1.
+The new industrial policy will scale up

+Encouraging investment and investment and support to emerging

+growth of emerging sectors in industries and align policy levers to our

+partnership with the private industrialisation objectives

+sector 2.
+AfCFTA to support domestic firms to

+enter African markets

+3. Strengthen export support measures

+including establishing an 'export

+opportunities' knowledge hub.

+4. Amending guidelines to reduce

+administrative burden and red tape.

+9 Job Creation Lack of private sector 1.
+Close monitoring of jobs supported and

+Providing temporary 'work buy in created and close monitoring of Black

+opportunities' with relatively Industrialist jobs supported.

+modest skill requirements.
+2. Amending the requirements in the

+guidelines to be more accommodative to

+more companies in the country.

+3. Quarterly reporting on jobs to be created

+L

-No. Outcome Key Risk Risk Mitigation - 7.
+No. Outcome Key Risk Risk Mitigation 7.
 10 Transformation Employment and ownership: Expanding economic opportunities through waged work, self-employment, and the social economy, promoting more equitable ownership (black industrialists, women, youth, worker ownership, and small businesses) and worker empowerment.
 Reluctance by private firms to buy into worker ownership Quarterly engagement with industries by sector desks to monitor jobs.
 11 Transformation Structural transformation: Addressing economic concentration and supporting SMMEs.
 Lack of uptake and appetite from SMMEs in rural areas and outside Determine what info is required and for what purpose (needs clarity) DDM model (include in DDM's agenda for discussion) Review incentives available for SMMEs and propose making these less stringent Incentives to involve all Branches when creating incentives to understand needs Prioritisation of key recommendations for implementation from past market inquiries Policy instruments will be used for every merger and acquisition Communicate the requirement for a strong competition law and enforcement to drive it 12 Transformation Spatial transformation: Promoting more equitable and sustainable spatial development, including using the District Development Model and promoting the township/rural economy.
 Ineffective model for spatial industrial initiatives and to promote township, economy Training and development, building capacity in local municipalities to deal with investors.
 Political Intervention (DDM include in agenda) Map areas of concern and obtain solutions via various sources (agencies, offices, depts., municipalities, metros).